jessicazhou/empiricalswe/WikiPageScraping/README.txt

 Takes an input of a list of github pages to scrape the content of wiki tab with BeautifulSoup for further analysis.
+Creates report of which projects 1) have content in wiki or 2) don't exist.
+All other projects 3) don't have a wiki tab, or have an empty wikitab.

 Prerequisite:
 Python 3.6.5